ibartomeus/AgileSci/manuscript.md

 On this time there are plenty of things to do, for example, read about other topic of your interest, colaborate on a crazy idea with someone from other department, write a blog or divulgate science, learn a programming lenguage or new statistical tool (may be attend a webinar), try to apply some of your basic research.
 All this activities, while not directly building on your current papers are key to your long term career goals.

-#Increase diversity communication not within, but among groups.
+Note: add something about Increase diversity communication not within, but among groups.
 Ideas of having common places and share spaces with other departments...

 Conclusions
 -----------

-#authorship recognition moving to teams (cite tscharanke papaer on acknowledging author contribution)...
+-authorship recognition moving to teams (cite tscharanke papaer on acknowledging author contribution)...